flipacholas/Architecture-of-consoles/articles/playstation.Rmd.md

   - **Sub Bus** (16/8-bit) → Connects the rest of the chips and I/O. This bus is bridged by the **Bus Interface Unit**, which also enables access to special ports of the GPU and SPU.
 - **32-bit address bus**: Up to 4 GB of physical memory (i.e. RAM, memory-mapped I/O, etc) can be accessed.
 - **5-stage pipeline**: Up to five instructions can be executed simultaneously (a detailed explanation can be found in a [previous article](`r ref("sega-saturn#cpu")`)).
-- **4 KB of instruction cache**: It can be 'isolated' as well, allowing the program to manipulate instruction cache directly.
+- **4 KB of instruction cache**: It can be 'isolated' as well, allowing the program to manipulate the instruction cache directly.
 - Oddly, **there is no data cache**.
 The **1 KB of memory** normally used for the data cache is mapped to a fixed address `r cite("cpu-mame_cpu")`.
 This area is also called **Scratchpad** (fast SRAM).

 To do something meaningful, Sony provided **2 MB of RAM** for general-purpose use.
 Curiously enough, they fitted **Extended Data Out** (EDO) chips on the motherboard.
 These are slightly more efficient than typical DRAM, obtaining lower latency.